 Clash of Critters shares some DNA with the creature-collector strategy games genre, drawing obvious comparisons to Pokémon in how it handles evolution through duplicates and trials.
 The difference here is that candy and lunch boxes (earnable through codes and gameplay) let you upgrade Tatari directly, giving players more ways to push their favorites forward.

-The tier list will shift as the game updates and new Tatari are added, so treating it as a snapshot rather than a permanent rulebook is the right approach.
+The tier list will shift as the game updates and new Tatari are added, so treat it as a snapshot rather than a permanent rulebook.
 For now, stacking your efforts around the S+ five gives you the strongest foundation heading into the mid-game.
 If you play Clash of Clans and enjoy the resource management side of that game, the evolution grind here will feel familiar.
 For more creature-collector and mobile gaming guides across other titles, there's plenty more to dig into.